 Dear Ms. Shubert:

 Thank you for taking the time to speak with me regarding opportunities within the law profession.
-Your description of the various levels within your firm, as well as our discussion with Judge Hathaway,
+Your description of the various levels within your firm, as well as our discussion with Judge Hathaway, were both extremely helpful.

 As a result of our conversation, I have begun the process of applying to law school as well as continuing my national search for paralegal positions.
 Judge Hathaway mentioned two contacts, Timothy Jones and Adrianne Muniz, with whom I have already made contact and will be meeting with them in early March.

 Your suggestion that I contact your sister in her firm here in Jacksonville has turned into an excellent lead, as she had three colleagues who are currently in search of paralegal support.

 Again, Ms Shubert, I thank you for your efforts and consideration.
 I enjoyed meeting with you!